 - Quality DNA test sample component needed for PCR or MUTATION testing:

 - since the DNA sample will include ALL DNA (both tumor and heterotopic tissues) from each and every cell type (desmoplastic post-piopsy proliferative repair tissue, benign normal cells, host immune response cells, etc.), it is important that a knowledgeable pathologist mark the specimen to be processed to help assure that only the areas of highest concentration of tumor nuclei is retrieved for the next steps.

 - lyse the dissected cells & nuclei to release genomic DNA (gDNA)

-- concentrate or purify the released DNA by magnetic microbeads or solutions that precipitate DNA into a centrifuged pelette & discard all other confounding debris and proteins.
+- concentrate or purify the released DNA by magnetic microbeads or solutions that precipitate DNA (or other techniques) into a centrifuged pelette & discard all other confounding debris and proteins.

 - use the purified DNA for molecular analysis